The Devil and his Grandmother: Synopsis

-Three soldiers could not live on their pay, and so attempted to desert by hiding in a cornfield.
-When the army did not march away, they were soon caught between starving or emerging to face execution.
-A dragon happened to fly by at this time, however, and offered the three men salvation under the condition that they must serve him for seven years.
-When they agreed, the dragon, named Westerlies, carried them off.
-However, the dragon was in fact the Devil.
-He gave them a whip with which they could make money, but said at the end of seven years, they were his unless they could guess a riddle in which case they would be free and could keep the whip.
+Three soldiers cannot live on their pay, and so desert by hiding in a cornfield.
+When the army does not march away, they are soon caught between starving or emerging to face execution.
+A dragon happens to fly by, however, and offers the three men salvation under the condition that they must serve him for seven years.
+When they agree, the dragon, named Westerlies, carries them off.
+However, the dragon is in fact the Devil.
+He gives them a whip with which they can make money, but says that at the end of seven years, they are his unless they can guess a riddle, in which case they will be freed and can keep the whip.

-At the end of the seven years, two of the soldiers were morose at the thought of their fate.
-An old woman advised them to go down to a cottage for help.
-The third soldier, who did not fear the riddle, went down and met the devil's grandmother.
-She was pleased with his manners and hid him in the cellar.
-When the devil came, she questioned him, and the soldier learned the answers.
+At the end of the seven years, two of the soldiers are morose at the thought of their fate.
+An old woman advises them to go to a cottage for help.
+The third soldier, who does not fear the riddle, goes and meets the Devil's grandmother.
+She is pleased with his manners and hides him in the cellar.
+When the Devil comes, she questions him, and the soldier learns the answers to the riddle.

-The Devil found them at the end of the seven years, and said he would take them to hell and serve them a meal.
-The riddle was: what was the meat, the silver spoon, and the wineglass for that meal.
-The soldiers gave the correct answers: a dead sea-cat in the North Sea, a whale rib, and an old horse's hoof.
-No longer in the devil's power, the soldiers lived happily ever after thanks to the money-making whip that they kept.
+The Devil finds them at the end of the seven years and says he will take them to Hell and serve them a meal.
+The riddle is: What was the meat, the silver spoon, and the wineglass for that meal.
+The soldiers give the correct answers: a dead sea-cat in the North Sea, a whale rib, and an old horse's hoof.
+No longer in the Devil's power, the soldiers live happily ever after thanks to the money-making whip.